Current Global Measurement Campaigns & IOPs

-Browse our active field measurement campaigns and start collaborating with students, teachers, and scientists around the world.
+Browse our active field measurement campaigns/Intensive Observation Periods (IOPs) and start collaborating with students, teachers, and scientists around the world.
 Available at both regional and global scales, we host a variety of different initiatives to foster cooperation between the GLOBE community and professional scientists.
-All of our campaigns take an inquiry-based approach to research that emphasizes hands-on learning and authentic science experiences.
+All of our campaigns and IOPs take an inquiry-based approach to research that emphasizes hands-on learning and authentic science experiences.

-Whether you're ready to jump in as a citizen scientist or want to integrate a campaign's protocols into a class project, GLOBE Field Campaigns are a great way to discover Earth's biggest mysteries.
-Learn more about our '20/'21 global campaigns below.
+Whether you're ready to jump in as a citizen scientist or want to integrate an initiative's protocols into a class project, GLOBE Field Campaigns & IOPs are a great way to discover Earth's biggest mysteries.
+Learn more about our current global projects below.

-Important: All current field campaigns have been indefinitely suspended in response to the novel coronavirus (Covid-19) pandemic.
-Visit each campaign page to learn more about how you can continue to contribute to each initiative.
+Select a campaign below to learn more about how you can continue to contribute to each initiative: